Vyral/charletta-wilson/_posts/2021-04-29-how-my-partner-tim-conquered-his-fears-and-found-success.md

 excerpt: Here’s a great example of success leaving clues for all of us to find.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Charletta+Wilson/How+My+Partner+Tim+Conquered+His+Fears+and+Found+Success.mp4
-pullquote: Learning to be OK with mistakes is an important lesson.
+pullquote: Learning how to be OK with mistakes is an important lesson.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false
 youtube_alternate_image: /uploads/success-leaves-clues-yt.jpg
-youtube_code: 5j_a8w7UNkI
+youtube_code: 18bIve27pm0
 ---
 {% include youtube.html %}